-The Nestlé Group Audit, the corporate internal auditors, which has a direct link to the Audit Committee (see point 3.5.2 above).
+The Nestlé Group Audit, the corporate internal auditors, which has a direct link to the Audit Committee.

 It comprises a unit of international auditors who travel worldwide, completing audit assignments.

-Group Risk Services, the corporate risk management unit, providing assistance to all corporate entities with regard to risk management, loss prevention, claims handling and insurance/risk financing.
+Group Risk Services, the corporate risk management unit, providing assistance to all corporate entities with regard to risk management, loss prevention, claims handling and insurance.
 A top-level risk assessment is performed once a year for all businesses.